 Despite the community’s vested interest in the accreditation review process and desire to see the matter resolved for the benefit of all, Swayne has yet to release the site visit draft report under Idaho’s public records disclosure laws.
 Furthermore, an email obtained by Kootenai Journal shows that Swayne has denied the governing body, accreditation attorney, and the Association of Community College Trustee (ACCT) consultants ease of access to the document.
 The lack of transparency by Swayne’s administration is raising concerns about how this conduct may be viewed by the NWCCU, faculty, staff, and members of the community.

 As the crux of the issue surrounding accreditation has focused on communication and adherence to best practices and procedures between the governing board and the administration, Trustee Greg McKenzie sent Swayne a message requesting direct access.
-“Please help me understand why NIC has deviated from the standard past practice of providing trustees a direct link to where the report form NWCCU is for trustee inspection.”
+“Please help me understand why NIC has deviated from the standard past practice of providing trustees a direct link to where the report from NWCCU is for trustee inspection.”

 My simple question is: Why are Trustees, our accreditation attorney, and our ACCT consultants being marginalized by not providing online access to the draft report received from NWCCU?